akoniecki/AL-Go-OnPremise-Deployer/README.md

                 "apiBaseUrl": "<api-base-url>"
             }
         ```
-    - `apiBaseUrl` parameter is specific to AL-Go OnPremise Deployer.
-It should be the URL of your on-premise Business Central instance with the Automation API enabled and exposed.
+    - `apiBaseUrl` parameter is specific to AL-Go OnPremise Deployer and should be manuallt added to the authContext JSON.
+It should be the URL to on-premise Business Central instance endpoint with the Automation API enabled and exposed.
     - Add authContext secrets to GitHub Action secrets or connected Azure Key Vault.
 Separate entry is required for each environment.
         ```markdown
             OnPremiseTest_authContext